-Roasted mashed rutabaga with a hint of maple syrup is a delicious way of serving this vegetable.
-Creamy, savoury and sweet, it’s easy to make and perfect as a low-calorie alternative to mashed potatoes.
+This mashed rutabaga is made using roasted rutabaga for extra depth of flavour and a hint of maple syrup for sweetness.
+Creamy and delicious, it is easy to make and perfect as a low-calorie alternative to mashed potatoes.

-Mashed rutabaga is the perfect late autumn/winter side dish.
-Rutabagas are harvested in October and November - just in time for the holiday season!
-This dish is extremely easy to make but can also be prepared in advance so it’s super convenient.
+Mashed rutabaga is the perfect autumnal and winter side dish.
+It involves coating pieces of rutabaga in seasoning, roasting and then pureeing until smooth and creamy.
+This rutabaga mash is extremely easy to make but can also be prepared in advance so it’s super convenient.

 Is rutabaga healthy

 Yes, it is!
-Rutabaga, also known as swede (in the UK), has half the calories and carbohydrate content of potato (though more sugar).
+Rutabaga has half the calories and carbohydrate content of potato (though more sugar).
 It’s also high in vitamins, minerals, fibre and has many health benefits.

 How to prepare the rutabaga